Gus Alex: Later years

-During Outfit leader Joseph "Joey Doves" Aiuppa's imprisonment, Alex would share overseeing day-to-day activities with underboss Samuel "Wings" Carlisi (being supervised by former leader Accardo, based in Palm Springs, California).
+During Outfit leader Joseph "Joey Doves" Aiuppa's imprisonment, Alex would share responsibility for overseeing day-to-day activities with underboss Samuel "Wings" Carlisi.
+Both of them were in turn supervised by former leader Accardo, based in Palm Springs, California).

-Alex was convicted for the first time at the age of seventy-six when a federal jury found him guilty of approving violent extortions of successful businessmen on October 1, 1992.
-Sentenced to fifteen years and eight months' imprisonment and a $823,000 fine in February 1993, he died of a heart attack in federal prison at Lexington, Kentucky aged eighty-two on July 24, 1998 after Leonard "Lenny" Patrick, a close Outfit associate, wore a "wire" and taped Alex for the FBI.
+Alex was convicted for the first time at the age of seventy-six when a federal jury found him guilty of approving violent extortions of successful businessmen on October 1, 1992, after Leonard "Lenny" Patrick, a close Outfit associate, wore a "wire" and taped Alex for the FBI.
+Sentenced to fifteen years and eight months' imprisonment and a $823,000 fine in February 1993, he died of a heart attack in federal prison at Lexington, Kentucky, aged eighty-two on July 24, 1998.